tahsinhossain123/Assistive-Robot-Cane/README.md

 ## Inspiration & Workshop Experience 💡

-Our journey began with an enlightening session with Professor Tapomayukh Bhattacharjee, a pioneer in the field of assistive technology.
+Our journey began with an enlightening session with Professor Tapomayukh Bhattacharjee, a pioneer in the field of assistive technology at Cornell University.
 The insights from Professor Bhattacharjee and the innovative work showcased by his lab on mobility aids were truly inspiring.

 During a week-long summer workshop at Cornell University, my team and I embarked on this ambitious project.
 This setting provided a perfect blend of academic rigor and collaborative spirit.